johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
     A large part of this entry is punctuated by what appears to be a guitar in need of tuning.
-It's very, *very* annoying.
+It’s very, *very* annoying.

-    That's a shame, because the central message of female empowerment is good!
+    That’s a shame, because the central message of female empowerment is good!
 Another in a string of *not very good* Russian entries.

 - country: "San Marino"
   emoji: "🇸🇲"